Emsloan/Lingogen/README.md

 # Lingogen
+_This project and its author are not affiliated/associated with the Anki or genanki in any way._

 Lingogen is a Python application for foreign language learners that creates [Anki](https://apps.ankiweb.net/) cards with audio pronunciations of words and phrases in the target language.